RoCE - Rocky

 Using PFC and ECN together

-For the optimal RDMA performance in changing and dynamic network environments, both PFC and ECN can be used together.
+For optimal RDMA performance in changing and dynamic network environments, both PFC and ECN can be used together.
 In that case, congestion caused by traffic patterns such as incast can be easily mitigated with ECN, because capabilities that exist anywhere in the data path congestion are signalized to the endpoints.
 However, if congestion is experienced close to the endpoints, and caused by a burst application on the sender, PFC efficiently mitigates and manages the congestion by slowing down the sender.
-Where PFC and ECN are used together, ECN should be the primary congestion management mechanism and PFC the fail safe.
+Where PFC and ECN are used together, ECN should be the primary congestion management mechanism and PFC the fail-safe.

 RoCE can also be deployed using just PFC or—with advanced RoCE adapters, such as those from Mellanox— with just ECN.
-Using only PFC or ECN, performance for ordinary applications can be satisfied, but highest performance is usually achieved only by coupling PFC and ECN.
+Using only PFC or ECN, performance for ordinary applications can be satisfied, but the highest performance is usually achieved only by coupling PFC and ECN.

 Nexus 9300 series QoS details